-To lock and unlock the door, use the Remote Keyless Entry (RKE) transmitter or the key from the outside, and the door lock knob or switch from the inside.
+To lock and unlock the doors from the outside, use the Remote Keyless Entry (RKE) transmitter or the key.

-From inside the vehicle with the doors locked, pull once on the door handle to unlock it, and a second time to open it.
+To lock the doors from inside, use the power door lock switch or door lock knob.
+To unlock the doors, use the power door lock switch or pull once on the door handle to unlock it, and a second time to open it.